 At long last, the teacher arrived.
 She saw me in the front desk.
 “Who put you there?”
 She pulled me out of the desk, and sent me to sit at the back.
 “That will be your place.”
 In the first desk she sat the rich little gadjo girls.
 Then came the poorer ones, and the very back desk was the Romani one.
 “The Gypsy desk.”
 Next to the cracked window, separated from everyone else.
 I felt like an orphan.
 Why did I have to sit there all alone?
 It was hard for me, when there was not a single Romani child with me, and I was afraid.
 I would have felt stronger, if only someone would sit next to me.
 But I was alone, all by my little self.

 The first day in school went by.
-I learnt nothing.
+I learned nothing.
 None of that knowledge went into my head, the only thing that forced its way into my mind was how poor I was.
 When I arrived home, no one asked me: So how was school?
 “Mummy, the teacher said that I needed a reader, an exercise book and a pencil.”
 My mother slapped me.
 “Run away!
 There isn’t enough to buy bread, and you want a book from me!
 Just keep on going there, so that they don’t take your father and lock him up.”

 The next day, I washed my feet again, and I combed my hair and put on my old clothes and went to school.
 And that’s how I went to school every day.
 A month went by, and the teacher did not ask me anything, but just looked to see that I was there.
 She did not know that I was listening to all that she said.
 When she asked one of the other girls or boys, in my mind I said along with them what they were supposed to say.
-I liked doing maths.
+I liked doing math.
 The seven-times table was my darling.
 At night, I was unable to fall asleep, for all the seven-times table dancing in my head.
 I raised my hand, and the teacher called on me: “Go on, count!”
 And I counted very well.
 Again, the teacher asked: “What do they cultivate in Hungary?”
 I knew.
 Peppers, melons.

 “You are not stupid,” said the teacher.
 “If you had a reader, and an exercise book, and a pencil, you could learn something.
 Why does your mother not buy you a reader?”